ashwinbabu888/Discord-Bot/README.md

 ## Abilities
 - Can respond to messages by directly pinging a person or replying generally in the channel.
+- Can clear a specified amount of messages.

 ```
 Commands list: